-The overall target of 92.75% was created by using the average of the individual Performance Indicator targets (i.e., a composite target).
+The overall performance percentage of 92.8% was created by using the average of the individual Performance Indicator percentages (i.e., a composite percentage).

-The targets for the individual indicator that make up the overall target were created from federal requirements (benchmarks), trend data, and Program input based on department research of circumstances that impact performance capabilities.
+The performance percentages for the individual indicator that make up the overall percentage were created from federal requirements (benchmarks), trend data, and Program input based on Department research of circumstances that impact performance capabilities.

-There are factors beyond the control of the department that will potentially impact the ability to achieve the target.
+There are factors beyond the control of the Department that will potentially impact the ability to achieve the target.
 They include:

 - The availability of resources for automation to improve efficiency.
 Implementation of the new IBES eligibility system and sufficient funding for ongoing maintenance of the new system; - Timeliness is directly tied to available staff to meet current workload.
 An increase in caseloads will impact timeliness; - Staff require one to two years of on-the-job training to develop the skills to become fully productive; - A decline in economic conditions increases the demand for services.
 When the state budget tightens because of poor economic conditions, there is a trend to either maintain or decrease resources to the Department.
-If this occurs and as more people seek services, there is the likelihood that timeliness will decrease;

-- Client's submission of application information is inaccurate or incomplete, requiring more staff time to fix; - A change in Federal guidelines and/or timeframes; and - A change in the financial resources appropriated to deliver services.
+If this occurs and as more people seek services, there is the likelihood that timeliness will decrease: - Client's submission of application information is inaccurate or incomplete, requiring more staff time to fix; - A change in Federal guidelines and/or timeframes; and - A change in the financial resources appropriated to deliver services.

-The Department accuracy rates of key identified programs will reach 84.17% by 2016.
+The Department accuracy rates of key identified programs will reach 84.2% by 2017.